sciwhiz12/JanitorOld/README.md

 Janitor
 =======

-**Janitor** is my personal testing and housekeeping bot.
+**Janitor** is a personal testing and housekeeping bot.
 It is under heavy development; the codebase may and will change massively between any two versions.

 Licensing